 Only 39% of Pacific Women’s pay gap can be explained - and where it can be explained, job-related factors such as type of contract, occupation and industry are the key factor.
 The “unexplained” remainder could relate to ethnic differences in work preferences, and unconscious bias and discrimination in the labour market.

-Pay gaps for Pacific women vary by occupation.
-The most common occupations for Pacific women are as professionals, as community and personal service workers, and as labourers.
+It's true that pay gaps for Pacific women vary by occupation.
+The most common occupations for Pacific women are as professionals, as labourers, and as community and personal service workers.

 The pay gap exists even for the highest paid Pacific women.
-Pacific women who work as professionals are the best paid but have a pay gap of 20.6 percent with male professionals.
-Pacific women managers have a 15.1 percent pay gap with male managers.
+Pacific women who work as professionals are the best paid but have a pay gap of 21.2% with all male professionals, and Pacific women managers have a 20.5% pay gap with male managers.

 Employers have an important role in reducing inequality and ensuring that Pacific Women’s capability is realised, and contribution rewarded.
 For our recommended actions for employers, take a look at the “What Can Employers Do?” page.